Recipe by Elizebett Rocha Bento Eslinger

-- Add the cubed shortening to the flour mixture, and then use a pastry cutter (or two knives) to cut down the shortening pieces to pea-sized.
+- Add the cubed shortening to the flour mixture, and then use a pastry cutter (or your fingertips) to cut down the shortening pieces to pea-sized.

-- Add the unsalted butter to the flour mixture, and continue to use a pastry cutter (or two knives) to cut down the butter, until you see a good variety of different-sized bits of shortening and butter throughout the mixture (largest pieces are pea-sized).
+- Add the unsalted butter to the flour mixture, and continue to use a pastry cutter (or your fingertips) to cut down the butter, until you see a good variety of different-sized bits of shortening and butter throughout the mixture (largest pieces are pea-sized).